ga-wdi-boston/http-study/study.md

 ## Response Statuses

 What are HTTP status codes?

+hypertext transfer protocol response codes codes beginning with 1 are informational so the request was recieved codes beginning with 2 are success and was able to be processed successfully codes beginning with 3 are redirection and the client needs to take addition actions to complete a request codes beginning with 4 are client errors codes beginning with 5 are server errors so the server didnt fulfill a request

 -   [List of HTTP status codes](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes)
 -   [HTTP Status Codes in a Nutshell](https://twitter.com/stevelosh/status/372740571749572610)